Lymphocyte Isolation using Hanabi Automated Lymphocyte Isolators

 ADS BIOTEC offers the most advanced and state-of-the-art technology in laboratory automation.

-The HANABI-L 2.0 Automated Lymphocyte Isolator System is designed for today’s laboratories that require increased throughput of lymphocyte isolation for higher productivity in providing consistent, high-quality sample preparation.
+The HANABI-L 2.0 Automated Lymphocyte Isolator System and the HANABI-CI 4.0 Automated Cell Isolator System are designed for today’s laboratories that require increased throughput of lymphocyte isolation for higher productivity in providing consistent, high-quality sample preparation.

 Lymphocytes are a type of white blood cell that are part of the immune system.
 Lymphocytes have round or oval nuclei and generally are 8 to 12 microns in diameter.
 A rapid increase in the number of lymphocytes present in the blood (lymphocytosis) often indicates the presence of a pathological intrusion; in severe cases, it may be leukemia (blood cancer), although in most cases this relates to a simple inflammation.
 Lymphocytes are divided into two classes, B Cells and T Cells.
 B cells produce antibodies used to attack invading bacteria, viruses, and toxins, whereas T cells destroy the body’s own cells that have themselves been taken over by viruses or become cancerous.